jreback/PyDataNYC2015/README.md

 See the [PyDataNYC 2015 PyData Schedule](http://nyc2015.pydata.org/schedule/)

-Here are the notebooks and slides for [Performance Pandas](https://github.com/jreback/PyDataNYC2015/tree/master/performance)
+Here are the notebooks and slides for [Whats new in pandas](https://github.com/jreback/PyDataNYC2015/tree/master/whats-new-in-pandas)

-Here are the notebooks and slides for [Data Analysis with Pandas](https://github.com/jreback/PyDataNYC2015/tree/master/data_analysis)
+Here are the notebooks and slides for [Pandas Tutorial](https://github.com/jreback/PyDataNYC2015/tree/master/tutorial)